 The optional material handling system is designed to lift loads to the work site at the platform.
 The main components of this system are the sheave, winch line, jib pole, and the winch.
-The jib pole tilts and rotates manually.
-Although some of the components of the jib and winch are made from non-conductive materials, they are not tested or maintained as insulating.
-Therefore, the entire jib and winch assembly, including the jib pole and rope, must be considered conductive and have no insulating value.

-Manual Jib Major Components Figure 4.9
+Manual Jib Major Components Figure 4.10

-DANGER: DEATH OR SERIOUS INJURY MAY RESULT FROM MISUSE OR FAILURE CAUSED BY MISUSE OF THE AERIAL LIFT OR ITS COMPONENTS.
+DANGER: DEATH OR SERIOUS INJURY MAY RESULT FROM MISUSE OR FAILURE CAUSED BY MISUSE OF THE VST AERIAL LIFT OR ITS COMPONENTS.
 BEFORE OPERATION, KNOW THE INSTRUCTIONS AND LIMITATIONS OF THE LIFT AND THE MATERIAL HANDLING SYSTEM.

 DANGER: DO NOT DEPEND ON THE JIB POLE FOR INSULATION UNLESS THE POLE HAS BEEN RATED, TESTED, AND MAINTAINED FOR THE APPROPRIATE LINE VOLTAGE.
 THE WINCH ROPE IS NOT CONSIDERED INSULATING.
-IMPROPER USE OF THE JIB POLE OR WINCH ROPE MAY RESULT IN DEATH OF SERIOUS INJURY.
+IMPROPER USE OF THE JIB POLE OR WINCH ROPE MAY RESULT IN DEATH OR SERIOUS INJURY.

-Jib Pole Tilt Angle - The jib pole can be manually tilted into one of six positions.
+Jib Pole Tilt Angle - The jib pole can be manually tilted into one of two positions.
 To adjust the jib pole, follow the sequence below:

-- Remove any load from the jib and winch assembly.
+- 1. Remove any load from the jib and winch assembly.
 Never attempt to adjust the jib while under load.

 - 2. Remove the jib tilt lock pin.

 - 3. Tilt the jib to the desired position.

 - 4. Fully replace the lock pin.